How to Make an Action Attractive: Model

-We further specify that no action \(\tilde{a} \in A\) is weakly dominated by the other.
-Therefore, we can partition \(\Theta\) into three sets:
+We further specify that no action \(\tilde{a} \in A\) is weakly dominated by the other, and partition \(\Theta\) into three sets:

 The DM is an expected-utility maximizer, with a von Neumann-Morgenstern utility function defined on the outcome space \(u \colon \mathbb{R} \to \mathbb{R}\).
-We posit that \(u\) is strictly increasing, weakly concave, and continuous.
-On occasion, we will drop the assumption that \(u\) is weakly concave, merely requiring that it be strictly increasing (and continuous).
+We assume that the DM's utility lies in some convex class of continuous strictly increasing utility functions \(\mathcal{U}\).
+In our results, we specialize to two particular such classes of interest; \(\mathcal{U}_{\uparrow}\), in which no further restrictions are placed on the utilities; and \(\mathcal{U}_{RA}\), in which utilities are also assumed to be weakly concave.
+Our main focus is the latter case.